Zhangjiajie Hunan, China Travel Guide

 Direct visa and passport service.
 Visit VisaHQ.com

 The region experiences a humid subtropical a climate having four distinct seasons.
 Spring (April-May) has mild temperatures and moderate rainfall.
 Summer (June-August) brings hot, humid weather and significant rainfall.
 Autumn (September-November) is often considered the best a period with crisp, clear weather.
-Winter (December-March) is cold, with potential for snow and a mysterious, misty atmosphere.
+Winter (December-March) is cold, with a chance of for snow and a mysterious, misty atmosphere.

 Zhangjiajie has a monsoon climate, with the heaviest rainfall from May to July.
 This at times brings dense fog, which reduces visibility of the peaks.
 Heavy rain also has potential for landslides on less stable trails.
-Summer the weather can be uncomfortably hot and humid, while winter temperatures often fall below freezing, necessitating warm clothing.
+Summer the weather can be uncomfortably warm and muggy, while winter temperatures often fall colder than 0°c, necessitating warm clothing.

 Autumn (September-November) offers the most comfortable weather for hiking and photography.